henryharan/entropy/README.md

     entropy -b 2 -l <file> -v

-> If you want to exploit cameras from database, run
+> If you want to exploit cameras using shodan, run

-    entropy -b 2 -v --shodan <shodan>
+    entropy -b 2 -v --shodan <api>

 # Terms of use